ActianCorp/dbmv/README.md

 On Window systems, ODBC drivers and Datasource must exist.
 No additional configuration is required.

-cretab : Switch to Create tables only
+* cretab : Switch to Create tables only

-creall : Switch to all objects TABLES, INDEXES, PRIMARY KEYS, REFERENTIAL CONSTRAINTS
+* creall : Switch to all objects TABLES, INDEXES, PRIMARY KEYS, REFERENTIAL CONSTRAINTS

-loaddl : Load ddl into destination database.
+* loaddl : Load ddl into destination database.
 If not specified, a file containing all objects is created in the current directory.
 In this latest case, you can reload.

-parfile: All parameters can be stored is a parfile.
+* parfile: All parameters can be stored is a parfile.
 Parfiles examples can be find in the "wrk" directory.

-translation : Schema-name translation for table, constraints, indexes (Example: --translation=scname:public,vw_user,postgres,vw_user;iscname:public,vw_user,postgres,vw_user;rscname:public,vw_user,postgres,vw_user)
+* translation : Schema-name translation pairs for tables, constraints, indexes

+  Example: ```--translation=scname:public,vw_user,postgres,vw_user;
+                           iscname:public,vw_user,postgres,vw_user;
+                           rscname:public,vw_user,postgres,vw_user   ```

-   		   scname : Tables owned by "public" are moved to schema "vw_user"
+  * scname : Tables owned by "public" are moved to schema "vw_user", and from "postgres" to "vw_user"
-                                            "postgres"                   "vw_user"

-                   iscname: Indexes owner by "public" are moved to schema "vw_user" "postgres"                   "vw_user"
+  * iscname: Indexes owner by "public" are moved to schema "vw_user" and from "postgres" to "vw_user"

-                   rscname: Constraints owner by "public" are moved to schema "vw_user" "postgres"                   "vw_user"
+  * rscname: Constraints owner by "public" are moved to schema "vw_user" and from "postgres" to "vw_user"

-   quote : Quote DDL (Ex: --quote='"' => CREATE TABLE "my_table")
+* quote : Quote DDL (Ex: --quote='"' => CREATE TABLE "my_table")

-   cmdsep: Command separator (default=';') used in DDL file (Ex: --cmdsep='\g' or --cmdsep='go')
+* cmdsep: Command separator (default=';') used in DDL file (Ex: --cmdsep='\g' or --cmdsep='go')

-   unload/loadata : Very basic unload/load facilities for data.
-Absolutly unefficient for massive
-                    data but can be useful for very small tables (< 1000 records)
+* unload/loadata : Very basic unload/load facilities for data.
+Absolutly unefficient for massive data but can be useful for very small tables (< 1000 records)

-   fdelim : Field delimiter used for data unloads.
+* fdelim : Field delimiter used for data unloads.